-With spring on the horizon, it’s time to start thinking about the garden again.
+With spring on the horizon, it’s time to reshape a pom pom topiary and start puttering in the garden again!

 When we first landscaped our garden, we placed a Blue Danube Juniper by our pond that was pre-shaped into pom poms.